EENCloud/EEN-CLI-Public/README.md

 #### Options:

+- `-d, --debug`
+  Enable detailed debug output for troubleshooting
+- `-g, --google-sheet`
+  List bridges in csv format in a Google Sheet
 - `--html`
-  Generate chart in HTML file.
+  Generate a chart in an HTML file
-- `--google-sheet`
-  List bridges in CSV format in Google Sheet.
-- `--verbose`
-  Enable verbose output.

 ---